gkovacs/chromeos-keyboards/README.md

 2. Logout and then login again.
 (This may not be necessary.)
 3. Go to chrome://settings/languages.
 4. Add the keyboard Colemak with Shortcuts or QWERTY with Shortcuts
-5. Select the relevant keyboard layout and input method.
+5. Select keyboard layout  Colemak with Shortcuts or QWERTY with Shortcuts
-6. Optionally, remove any keyboard layouts or input methods that are no longer required.

 ### GitHub